More than 50% of Singapore households have picked up their masks, collection exercise extended

 READ: Singapore households to get 4 face masks each amid worries over coronavirus

-Those who have not collected the masks can do so during opening hours at one of the 89 CCs and 654 Residents' Comittee centres in the constituency where they reside.
+Those who have not collected the masks can do so during opening hours at the CC located in their constituency.

 Uncollected masks will be returned to the national stockpile after Feb 29 to "ensure that our health institutions and those in need can have access to the necessary supplies", said PA.

-Note: Editor's note: An earlier version of this story stated that the extended collection exercise will be held at CCs and RCs.
-This is incorrect.
-Those who have not collected their masks may do so only at the CC in their constituency.
-We apologise for the error.